"Syuzhet for Dummies" (updated 2025)

 plot(sentiment_vector, type="l", main="Plot Trajectory", xlab = "Narrative Time", ylab= "Emotional Valence")

-5. Making a smoothed out / low pass filter image.
+8. Making a smoothed out / low pass filter image.
 Again, there’s much discussion of the Fourier transformation and the low pass filter Jockers set up in his package that leads to these pretty sinusoidal pictures.
-Bearing that in mind, we still want to see what it looks like for our particular novel, do we not?
+Despite the debate, I tend to think that these are still the main reason we are doing all this -- smoothed visualizations are far more useful than noisy graphs from step 7 above.

 Type this in R: